ISSN: 2772-4859

 Our journal is dedicated to the rapid publication of rigorous, high-quality research.
 Therefore, authors are expected to submit manuscripts that have been thoroughly proofread and refined for clarity, accuracy, and overall presentation.
 Upon submission, the editorial office conducts a preliminary review of all manuscripts to assess:

-• Ethical compliance (We will continuing to review your Ethical Declaration & Statement both during peer review and prior to final publication to ensure the research meets ethical standards.
+• Ethical compliance (We will continue to review your Ethical Declaration & Statement both during peer review and prior to final publication to ensure the research meets ethical standards.
 If any potential ethical concerns arise—such as plagiarism, or missing informed consent for human or animal studies—the editorial office may pause the review process and contact the Editor.
 The manuscript will remain on hold until the authors provide the necessary documentation in accordance with ethical guidelines.)

 • plagiarism check